Worker Killed In Fall At Bayonne Terminal

-A 25-year-old worker died Sunday when he fell 35 feet into a fuel tank on a shop docked at the Bayonne waterfront, responders said.
+A 25-year-old worker died Sunday when he fell 35 feet into a fuel tank on a ship docked at the Bayonne waterfront, responders said.

 What began as a rescue operation shortly before 9:30 a.m. soon turned into a recovery at the Bayonne Dry Dock on Port Terminal Boulevard, they said.